nvsdm136/AWS-S2SVPN-Router/README.md

-# frr-installer
+#AWS Site-To-Site VPN Router
-Free Range Routing Install
+Install and configure StrongSwan and Free Range Routing to connect to AWS Site-to-Site VPN with BGP Peering.

 Run install.sh as a sudoer.
-This was designed for Amazon Linux 2 on the new Graviton 2 Amazon EC2 instances.
-This was tested on M6G
+This was designed for Amazon Linux 2 on Amazon EC2 instances, including both x86 and ARM (Graviton).

 to run: